 When will I look normal after a facelift?

-You should start looking normal a month after a facelift.
+You should start looking normal after a month.

 If you would like to learn more about facelift surgery or the recovery after a facelift, book a consultation with Specialist Plastic Surgeon Dr Mark Doyle.